How to Spend a Day Eating in Kelowna

 Happy Hour: Bacaro

-This Kelowna wine bar and restaurant has a divine drink menu and some stellar happy hour deals.
-From 5 to 6 p.m., you can enjoy buck-a-shuck oysters and save $2 on draft beer, wine, original cocktails (the Devil’s Akvavit is a refreshing mix of orgeat, aquavitus pineapple, lime and ginger beer) and appetizers.
+This Kelowna wine bar and restaurant has a divine drinks menu and some stellar happy hour deals.
+From 5 to 6 p.m. you can enjoy buck-a-shuck oysters and save $2 on draft beer, wine, original cocktails (the Devil’s Akvavit is a refreshing mix of orgeat, aquavit, pineapple, lime and ginger beer) and appetizers.
 The seasonal menu includes prosciutto-wrapped portobello mushrooms and pan-seared halloumi with glazed beet carpaccio.
-And with warm weather and extended daylight hours on their way, happy hour is about to get a lot longer, starting at 3 p.m. (beginning in May).
+And the happy hour gets going early at 3 p.m.

 6 Must-Try Restaurants in Kelowna